francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` communication tool between top management and low level expert - making each other language understandeable by the other one

-Our App
+DeepDive
 ---

 `RPE` Brilliant, we know where to start. let's take a look at our app, now.
 Let me guess, it does look fancy, is that a desktop app for creatives ?

+`FLD` let's Deep dive

 `FLD`, nop, It's a add placement, it's not marketing, high frequency trading

  it's not big data, hadoop, machine learning, not even social,...

 `RPE` Not going to help win followers on Twitter, or pick up girls at a local geeky bar or the local hackerspace. (don't laugh I've a girlfiends like that)

+Our Use Case
+---

 `FLD` True, it's a good old fashion enterprise app.
 Quite boring to chat about over a beer.

 `RPE` unless we throw some docker in

 `FLD` we could, but I have better and trendier , heard about :